Presidency of Javier Milei: Approval ratings

-Despite relatively high approval ratings during his early tenure, his ratings began to fall sharply in September 2024, with a report from Torcuato di Tella University reporting that a 55.2% of the population has a neutral to negative opinion on the administration.
+Despite relatively high approval ratings during his early tenure, his ratings began to fall sharply in September 2024.
+A report from Torcuato di Tella University found that 55.2% of the population had a neutral to negative opinion of the administration.

-September 2025 polls conducted by AtlasIntel indicated a 53.7% disapproval and 42.4% approval rating for the Milei presidency.
+October 2025 polls conducted by AtlasIntel indicated a 55.7% disapproval and 39.9% approval rating for the Milei presidency.